-In order to ensure the ecological, economic and social performance of Austria's crop production in the long term in the face of changing framework conditions, AGES has initiated a broad social dialogue process on behalf of the Federal Ministry of Agriculture, Regions and Tourism (BMLRT).
+In order to ensure the ecological, economic and social performance of Austria's crop production in the long term in the face of changing framework conditions, AGES has initiated a broad social dialogue process on behalf of the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML).
 The dialogue on balancing interests is being intensified in order to create social acceptance for necessary plant cultivation measures through more intensive cooperation between agriculture, the environment and food.

 We organize regular technical exchange on current topics of crop production in Austria with stakeholders from agriculture, processing, trade, testing bodies, interest groups, non-profit organizations, industry and science.
 Regular "round tables" are intended to drive the exchange of different perspectives, eliminate prejudices and provide a better understanding of each other's needs.

 The focus is on open communication both internally and externally, including, of course, consensus and dissent on the respective topics.
 All stakeholders strive for cooperation and results in this process.
 The results of the meetings should be recorded and communicated.
 This is the wish of those involved in the Stakeholder Process Strategy for the Future of Crop Production and has also been set out in a 10-point program.